rnegru06/mulholland-drive-project/README.md

 │                               NOTE: the .mp4, .wav, and frames/ folder are │                               gitignored (1.35 GB combined).
-Use ffmpeg to │                               regenerate frames + wav from your own legally │                               obtained copy of the film.
+Use ffmpeg to │                               regenerate frames + wav from your own legally │                               obtained copy of the film. [copyright reasons] └──
-│
-├── claude-design-prompt.md     Portable brief for spinning up new Claude sessions └── artifacts-starter.html      Single-file design sketchpad for Claude.ai Artifacts
 ```

 ## Running the site locally